 - We will be updating this web page when there is more information available.

-- You can go to link for proposers page to read our specification for the school.
+- You can go to the main web page about the school to read our specification for the school

-- We will be working with the parent/carer forum NYPACT to send out information to parent/carers.
+- We will be working with the parent/carer groups to send out information to parent/carers.